Medical & Dietary

 Regulations require that all prescription and over-the-counter medications be accompanied by a written authorization from a licensed health care provider.

 Both prescription and over-the counter medications must be in original containers and labeled with camper’s name and dosage.
 At the end of the term, parents may pick up their child’s remaining medications at the health center.
-For campers who return home by air, medications will be mailed home.
+For campers who return home by air, medications will be pack in their luggage.

 Medical Care